SolarLune/tetra3d/readme.md

 	// Create a new BoundingAABB, of 0.5 width, height, and depth (in that order). g.Cube = tetra3d.NewBoundingAABB("block", 0.5, 0.5, 0.5)

-	g.Cube.Move(4, 0, 0)
+	// Move it over on the X axis by 4 units. g.Cube.Move(4, 0, 0)

 	return g